 Life Adjustment Team — Supporting Your Family Members Suffering From Schizophrenia

 Outpatient treatment programs like LAT’s Assertive Community Treatment model of care are an immeasurably valuable resource in the fight against schizophrenia for families and their loved ones.
-Our team’s state-of-the-art rehabilitation techniques, comprehensive training, and in-home family support provides a robust support network to lessen the load on family caregivers and build a pathway to progress for those living with a diagnosis.
+Our team’s state-of-the-art rehabilitation techniques, comprehensive training, in-home family support, and caregiver support provide a robust support network to lessen the load on family caregivers and build a pathway to progress for those living with a diagnosis.

 Our priority is to provide the best level of care not only to our clients but to their families as well.
 At LAT, we understand the impact of schizophrenia on family members and individuals alike, and we bring winning, evidence-based strategies to the table to help you and your loved ones “Learn To Live Well.”